Editor's note: This film is no longer available online.

 The next stage of my journey took me to the former homeland of Edward Two Two - the Pine Ridge Indian Reservation in South Dakota.

-I drove around, knocking at people's doors, asking them if they knew of any descendants of Edward Two Two.
+I drove around, knocking on people's doors, asking them if they knew of any descendants of Edward Two Two.
 Surprisingly, I was never sent away.
 With the help of the Pine Ridge community, I managed to track down several descendants of Edward Two Two.
 They happily shared their personal stories with me and allowed me to tell the story of their "grandfather Edward" in a documentary film.

 For me it was important to tell the story of Edward Two Two - not as a historical film but as a story of the past within the present.
 I wanted to show the consequences of the past on the lives of today.